Riga Autobus Factory: Move to Jelgava, decline and collapse

-Construction of a new factory in Jelgava (to build the new 962-II, now known as the RAF-2203 Latvia) was begun 25 July 1969, and finished in February 1976.
+Construction of a new factory in Jelgava (to build the new 962-II, now known as the RAF-2203 Latvia) was begun on 25 July 1969, and finished in February 1976.
 It was designed to produce 17,000 vehicles per year.
 The factory produced several versions of the RAF-2203, which was widely sold in the Soviet Union and exported, mainly to Socialist bloc and aligned nations.

 The massive factory created profound challenges for Soviet-occupied Latvia.
 During its planning, local economists warned that the project was unfeasible in the long term, but were ignored by the Soviet government.
 Due to a lack of local manpower, workers from all around the Soviet Union were brought to Jelgava, increasing the already high levels of immigration and putting strain on local infrastructure and the ethnic relations between Latvians and the mostly Russian-speaking newcomers.
 The proportion of Latvians living in Jelgava shrank from 80% to less than 50% during the Soviet times.
 An entirely new neighbourhood of Jelgava, bearing the RAF name, was built.

-In addition, even with the imported workforce, the factory suffered from a lack of qualified manpower: engineers (later on, also conscript soldiers of the Soviet Army) were made to work on the production line; quality issues were rampant and well-known, in some days all of the manufactured vehicles turned out to be defective.
-Even the large factory in the end turned out to be too small (with a planned yearly output of just 12,000 cars per year) to install important machinery, slowing down production.
-A heavy blow for the factory came during Perestroika – around 1986 the factory was stripped of the State quality mark of the USSR.
-In 1987, the factory organized one of the first open management contests in the USSR, with Viktor Bossert from Omsk elected as Director by the factory workers.
+In addition, even with the imported workforce, the factory suffered from a lack of qualified manpower: engineers (later on, also conscript soldiers of the Soviet Army) were made to work on the production line.
+Quality issues were rampant and well-known; on some days, all of the manufactured vehicles turned out to be defective.
+Even the large factory, in the end, turned out to be too small (with a planned yearly output of just 12,000 cars per year) to install important machinery, slowing down production.
+A heavy blow for the factory came during Perestroika – around 1986, the factory was stripped of the State quality mark of the USSR.
+In 1987, the factory organized one of the first open management contests in the USSR, with Viktor Bossert from Omsk elected as director by the factory workers.
 Bossert tried to improve quality, even announcing a competition with Renault's Trafic van, but couldn't overcome the ineffective supply chain of the Soviet planned economy and the lack of incentive and competition due to guaranteed tenders from the Gossnab.
 He left the factory in 1990.